Continuing Damian Beeson Bullen’s retrospective adventure through the journey that made him a poet…

 After a while, I climb’d some rocks & got my first serious view.
 It ran all the way down to the valley.
 It was great, but I knew there was more to come.
 I pick’d up quite a firm a stick & made my arduous way to the first ‘peak,’ where to my delight the the mountain sloped onwards to its proper summit.
 So I carried on, & the view kept getting better.
 I only had a pair of pumps on, tho’, but apart from standing on a couple of snapp’d off trees, a thistly brush & one rocky bump, I made it thro’ the day quite well.

 Not long after I climb’d up the hardest part of my ascent (scampering up a rocky formation) I was greeted with my prize – the most amazing view I’ve ever seen.
 I made my camp at the peak & buzz’d off the panorama which stretch’d from Livorno to Le Spezia – my poem’s entire stomping ground.
 As snakes & lizards, insects & wild flowers all did their thing, to the ringings of church bells echoing thr’o the valley, I fully embraced the view.
 I could see Pisa & its tower embedded in a completely flat plain, thro’ which the river Arno wound a meandering course lazily to the sea.
+From the peaks Pisa appears as a small town, its white leaning tower a tiny bristle on its face.
+The city is not that big at all, rather like Chichester in Southern England, & it is amazing to discover that in its hey-day the city once ruled a widely-scattered Meditteranean empire.
+Now, the sea has retreated from this fading maritime jewel, leaving only the tower to draw the attention of the world.

 Across the valley the mountains were amazing, & I was almost as high as the clouds, which stretched all fluffy & puffified.
 I bellow’d a great ‘hellloooooo’ to a hang-glider rising on the mountain air currents, then spread out my blanket & tuck’d into my food stash.
 This consisted of a sandwich, cake, 2 oranges & an apple, curtesy of the nuns.
 I also worked on a little poetry, but could only manage one stanza; I couldn’t really settle with the place being so cool.